Open and connected networks for freight and passenger transport

 Shared connectivity in Mobility and Logistics Enable Sustainability -SMiLES-

-SMiLES is a ‘living lab’, in which we use the northern region as a test centre for the opportunities of logistics sharing systems.
+SMiLES is a ‘living lab’, in which we use the northern region as a test center for the opportunities of logistics sharing systems.
 At the same time, we try to understand which barriers there are and how we can tackle them.
 Together with seven faculties of the University of Groningen, the Hanze University of Applied Sciences, the Noorderpoort and some of the most important public and private partners from the region, we are looking at the economic, technical, legal, ethical and psychological opportunities and barriers of various logistics sharing systems.
 We want the living lab to be a place where science, practice and education gather, to work together for a sustainable future.

 This research project is part of the research programme Sustainable Living Labs, which is co-financed by the Dutch Research Council (NWO), the Ministry of Infrastructure and Water Management, Taskforce for Applied Research (SIA) and the Top Sector Logistics.